SC ‘Motor Fuel User Fee’ rising July 1

-(WSPA) – South Carolina’s Motor Fuel User Fee, which state leaders say helps pay for road, bridge, and infrastructure construction, will increase again on July 1.
+(WSPA) – South Carolina’s Motor Fuel User Fee, which state leaders said helps pay for road, bridge, and infrastructure construction, will increase again on July 1.

 The July 1 increase is the final in a series of increases approved as part of the SC Infrastructure and Economic Development Reform Act passed by the General Assembly in 2017.
 The law raised the fee by $0.02 each July through this year.